NTZemp/M151.ClubWebApp/README.md

 10. Make sure Node.js ist installed
 11. Run the command  `npm install` to restore all the packages
 12. After finishing run the command `ng serve`
+13. Open the browser where the angular server has started the website
+14. To test the invitation process create a new user in a incognito window and invite yourself :)